CDHDeveloper/Classful-JS/README.md

 * Because it's fast!
 [Benchmark](#benchmark).
 * Because it's easy to use!
 [Quick example](#quick-example).
-* Don't you like the _Class_ name for some weird reasons?
+* Don't you like the _Class_ word for some weird reasons?
 Then try to imagine this library as a prototype wrapper.
 * You'll win readability and maintainability.
 You won't need to deal with the `prototype` property anymore.